- Comparison Summary + Fast Answers

 If you’re not sure or only have a couple clients, start with “Lite” since you can always upgrade to the next level if you need to.

-Moving up the ladder to the “Plus” plan—which Freshbooks says is their most popular plan—you get some features that I personally really love (covered more in the feature set section below) such as automatic invoice reminders, scheduled late fees, and the option to set clients on retainer.
+Moving up the ladder to the “Plus” plan—which FreshBooks says is their most popular plan—you get some features that I personally really love (covered more in the feature set section below) such as automatic invoice reminders, scheduled late fees, and the option to set clients on freelance retainer.

 If you’re starting to feel established as a freelancer or small business, chances are you should try the “Plus” plan.
 It’ll most likely be the best fit.